 Advertisements

 Allahumma Inna Nasta Inuka

-Allahumma Inna Nasta Inuka Full Dua In English And Arabic
+Allahumma Inna Nasta Inuka Meaning, Arabic Text, And Transliteration

-Allahumma Inna Nasta Inuka is a dua from outside the Quran.
-However, it is a beautiful supplication fully in conformity with the Glorious Quran.
+Allahumma Inna Nasta Inuka is a dua from the Sunnah of Prophet SAW.
+It is a beautiful supplication fully in conformity with the Glorious Quran.

+Advertisements